scalacenter/scala-advent-of-code/docs/2024/puzzles/day21.md

     .sum
 ```

-For my example input puzzle, this solution is able to compute the result in a reasonable time: on my machine, around 55 ms on the JVM, and 3 ms on [Scala Native](https://scala-native.org/en/stable/)!
+On my example puzzle input, this solution runs in about 55 ms on the JVM and 3 ms on [Scala Native](https://scala-native.org/en/stable/).

 ```scala
 @main def part2time: Unit =